 Oil Temperature - once selected, the Oil Temperature alert will allow you to indicate the temperature in Fahrenheit for monitoring your assets.

-Outside Working Hours - understand when your assets are operating outside of established working hours, increasing security and safety.
+Outside Working Hours - understand when your operators and assets are working outside established hours, increasing security and safety.
 When the Outside Working Hours is selected, a list of days and times are available for selecting your workday and time schedules.
-Bonus - create multiple outside working hours alerts for your company’s various workdays and time schedules!
+Tip - create multiple outside working hours alerts for your company’s various workdays and time schedules!

 Speed - enter an MPH value after selecting the Speed alert and be notified once your assets meet the MPH threshold.